wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-lifecycle-management-governance-for-microsoft-teams/includes/9-manage-teams-preview-features-using-teams-update-policies.md

 ## Enable public preview in Teams clients

-Depends on the assigned policy, users will need to switch to public preview from their Teams clients.
+Depending on the assigned policy, users will need to switch to public preview from their Teams clients.

 * Users who are assigned the update policy with **"Not enabled"** option will not see Teams preview features.